A fan’s guide – the club from early doors to today

 Life at Cappielow was never the same after him.
 Rescued from financial ruin by confectionery magnate Douglas Rae in 2003, Morton, now named Greenock Morton, achieved promotion to the second flight in 2007.

 The seasons since have been marked by a managerial merry-go-round and regular flirtation with relegation.
-Now under former Morton defender Jim Duffy, the club is back in the Championship and looking for a longer stint in the Premiership for the first time since it was graced by Andy Ritchie.
+Under former Morton defender Jim Duffy, the club returned to the Championship in 2015 but have so far not recaptured the golden days of the Premiership and Andy Ritchie.

 Ground Guide

 Cappielow Park, known simply as Cappielow, stands on the eastern edge of Greenock between a line of hills and the Clyde.
-Containing a Cowshed and a Wee Dublin End, Cappielow hasn’t lost its venerable romanticism but, under owner Douglas Rae, it is gradually embracing the 21st century.
-These days, you can book a three-course corporate meal and electronic ticketing is being introduced in 2016-17.
+Containing a Cowshed and a Wee Dublin End, Cappielow hasn’t lost its venerable romanticism but, under owner Douglas Rae, it began to embrace the 21st century.
+These days, you can book a three-course corporate meal and electronic ticketing has been introduced.

 For all that, football here comes with a view of an iconic Titan shipbuilding crane that still looms over the Wee Dublin End.
 Visiting fans, until recently treated to this historic view, are now accommodated in the nearest section of the all-seater Grandstand to the former away end.
 The terraced home end is along Sinclair Street.